 Chris climbs up next to me and we stare into the hole.
 ‘They probably didn’t think we’d notice,’ he says.

 I take a picture and email the building firm, letting them have my unfiltered thoughts about their slapdash workmanship.
-‘They obviously didn’t realise we’d spend an evening chasing flies, end up on top of the kitchen units and find it.
+‘They didn’t realise we’d spend an evening chasing flying insects and end up on top of the kitchen units.
 Nothing gets past me.’

 Email sent, I return my attention to the insects.